brian6870/Aura/README.md

 # Aura - AI Flashcard Generator
-URGENT UODATE :If you you dont see the signin with google option please refresh the page to load the feature also For android users you can download the apk version of Aura
+URGENT UPDATE :If you you dont see the signin with google option please refresh the page to load the feature also For android users you can download the apk version of Aura

 **Live App:**